BardoBard/BardCore/Contributing.md

 - Use of [`snake_case`](https://en.wikipedia.org/wiki/Snake_case) for variables, functions, classes and directories.
 - Use of [`UPPER_SNAKE_CASE`](https://en.wikipedia.org/wiki/Snake_case) for defines.
 - Use of [`PascalCase`](https://en.wikipedia.org/wiki/Pascal_case) for generic type parameters, e.g `T`.
+- Private/protected members should be postfixed with an underscore, e.g `int value_`.

 ### Comments